What is a penetration test?

-The most common forms of penetration testing are mobile application testing, web app testing which identifies vulnerabilities in business applications, and infrastructure testing, in which servers, firewalls and other systems are tested for weaknesses in an attempt to move through the target network.
+The most common forms of penetration testing are mobile application testing, web app testing, API testing which identifies vulnerabilities in business applications, and infrastructure testing, in which servers, firewalls and other systems are tested for weaknesses in an attempt to move through the target network.
 You can also visit this article to learn more about the difference between internal and external infrastructure.

 Other types of penetration testing include client-server, wireless, end-user device and telephony or VOIP testing.

 Penetration testing is often confused with automated vulnerability scanning.
 Vulnerability scanning uses automated tools to scan the environment and ensure that security settings are applied consistently, and the systems are up to date.
 Scan reports are often used to identify outdated software components that need to be patched to fix a vulnerability.

 The objective of vulnerability scanning (and vulnerability management more widely) is to validate that the minimum-security requirements are applied in the most up-to-date manner.
 We have a more detailed blog on the best practices for Vulnerability scanning.